Journal Selection for Publishing

 Wiley Journal Finder

-A similar approach is applied in the Match Manuscript tool available on the Master Joural List website, which allows to search for WoS indexed journals most suitable for publishing the manuscript (in order to use this tool, it is required to have a user account, but the tool can be accessed by login into WoS account used for all other WoS products):
+A similar approach is applied in the Match Manuscript tool available on the Master Journal List website, which allows searching for WoS-indexed journals most suitable for publishing the manuscript (in order to use this tool, it is required to have a user account, but the tool can be accessed by login into WoS account used for all other WoS products):

-If it is intended to publish article or other type of publication by open access model, suitable journals from various publishers can be found in the Open Access source registries, databases, or by filtering open access sources at publisher websites.
+If an article or other type of publication is intended to be published by an open-access model, suitable journals from various publishers can be found in the Open Access source registries, databases, or by filtering open-access sources at publisher websites.

 Journal Quality Assessment